Understanding the Grand Jury System

 Do the grand jurors know about all of these powers?

 Yes.
-Every grand juror is given a handbook detailing their powers and duties.
-The grand jurors are also shown the orientation video, “Protect and Uphold,” which outlines those powers and duties.
-Finally, the presiding judge also repeats all of the powers and duties orally for a third time.
+At the beginning of their term, grand jurors are given a handbook detailing their powers and duties.
+The grand jurors are also shown an orientation video, “Protect and Uphold,” which outlines those powers and duties.
+Finally, the presiding judge and the district attorney also repeat all of the grand jury’s powers and duties orally.

 Why is the grand jury proceeding secret?